 Our Child Protection Policy is reviewed annually in line with updates from Keeping children Safe in Education, a statutory government document.
 The TBSHS Child Protection Document can be found here.

 Government Documents relating to Safeguarding

 There are a number of documents which relate to safeguarding procedures that schools must adhere to.
 These include:

 There are also a number of documents which provide schools with guidance, such as the Prevent Strategy.
 The aim of this guidance is to ensure we are all aware of the ‘Prevent Strategy’ and our key responsibilities in trying to ensure we protect our young people who may be in danger of being radicalised.
 The TBSHS Prevent Guidance for Parents can be found here.

 Disclosure & Barring Checks

-The Bishop’s Stortford High School meets statutory requirements in relation to Disclosure & Barring Service – all staff and volunteers who work with the school are required to undergo an enhanced DBS check prior to employment.
-Safeguarding Leaflet for Visitors can be found here
+The Bishop’s Stortford High School meets statutory requirements in relation to Disclosure & Barring Service – all staff and volunteers who work with the school are required to undergo an enhanced DBS check prior to employment. information for Visitors can be found here

 The Governor with responsibility for child protection is Mr. Stephen Taylor.